Last Updated on

 – Martin Seligman, Learned Optimism, 1991.

-Today he is the Zellerbach family professor of psychology as well as the director of the positive psychology center at the University of Pennsylvania.
+Today Seligman is the Zellerbach family professor of psychology and the director of the positive psychology center at the University of Pennsylvania.

 Martin Seligman’s Writings

 He is the author of around 20 self-help books and more than 250 articles about the science of what makes life worth living.

 - The Optimistic Child (Houghton Mifflin, 1995)